FAQs | Wisconsin

 Q: Can a school collect fees from a student participating in the program?
 A: Yes.
 A school may charge a student participating in the Wisconsin Parental Choice Program reasonable fees for personal items such as: • Gym clothes or uniforms, • Social and extracurricular activities as long as the activity is not a part of the required curriculum, • Musical instruments, • Meals, • High school classes not required or credited for graduation, • Transportation, • Before- school and after-school child care.

 Q: How do I know what schools are open to school choice?
-A: Call your preferred private or religious school to see if they intend to participate in the Milwaukee Parental Choice Program.
+A: Call your preferred private or religious school to see if they intend to participate in the Wisconsin Parental Choice Program.
 A list of participating schools can also be found here.
-The 2017-2018 list of schools will be available February 1st.
+The 2018-2019 list of schools will be available February 1st.

 Q: Which grade levels are available at the private or religious school I choose?
 A: Each private or religious school determines the grade levels and the number of seats it will make available at each grade level to students in the WPCP.
 This will vary from school to school.